vuejs/v2.vuejs.org/source/guide/instance.md

   // extension options
 })

-// all instnaces of `MyComponent` are created with
+// all instances of `MyComponent` are created with
 // the pre-defined extension options var myComponentInstance = new MyComponent()
 ```